battlecode/battlecode21/specs/specs.md

 Throwing any Exceptions cause a bytecode penalty of 500 bytecodes.
 Unhandled exceptions may cause your robot to explode.

+### Complete Documentation

+Every function you could possibly use to interact with the game can be found in our [javadocs](http://2020.battlecode.org/javadoc/index.html).

 ## Other restrictions

 ### Java Language Usage